simonmichael/hledger/bin/README.md

 <!-- toc -->
 </div>

-(This document is the README in the hledger repo's `bin/` directory, and it is also published as the [Scripts and add-ons] page on hledger.org.)
+(This is the README in the hledger repo's `bin/` directory, also published as the [Scripts and add-ons] page on hledger.org.)

 <!-- This page can be viewed on github or hledger.org, so use absolute urls here: -->
 [Scripts and add-ons]: https://hledger.org/scripts.html